Waking up after a great night’s sleep, I opened the curtains to blue skies and sunshine in Lafayette, Louisiana.

 Market at the Horse Farm

 After breakfast Saturday morning, I drove to the Market at the Horse Farm.
 The market, which draws a huge crowd of locals and visitors, is a great place to meet friends and have a picnic.
-I sampled local wines from Landry Vineyards and bought some beautifully decorated jars of local jams from Grinning Jupiter Jammery.
+I sampled local wines from Landry Vineyards in West Monroe, and bought some beautifully decorated jars of local jams from Grinning Jupiter Jammery based in Baton Rouge.
 The fruits and veggies looked perfect, and the food trucks that were there served gourmet choices that would rival a top-notch restaurant.

 Browsing at the Market at the Horse Farm in Lafayette

 After the market, I headed to the charming Acadian Village, a replica of what a 19th century Cajun settlement would look like, with many original homes included.
 The church is delightful, and the art gallery depicts the area beautifully.
 I thoroughly enjoyed wandering around for a few hours.
 Hungry again, I picked a place in town called The French Press, where I had a delicious shrimp-and-avocado salad and a bowl of flavourful gumbo.

 Atchafalaya Basin Landing and Marina